sunnyhuang101/Tweet-Sentiment-Analysis/README.md

 # Tweet Sentiment Analysis

-Built a Long Short-Term Memory (LSTM) based model to predict the overall sentiment (positive, negative, or neural) in tweet dataset.
+Collaborated with two team members to build models based on Long Short-Term Memory (LSTM) and Bidirectional Encoder Representations from Transformers (BERT) to predict the overall sentiment (positive, negative, or neural) in tweet dataset, and compare the results.
+I focused on the LSTM model implementation.
 Used a training dataset with 27471 tweets and testing dataset with 3534 tweets from Kaggle.
-Achieved training accuracy up to 88%.<br>
+Achieved training accuracy up to 88%.<br><br>
+**Skills: LSTM, BERT, Keras, Pandas, sci-kit learn, Google Colab**

 #### Data Preprocessing
 a.
 Remove all rows containing null values.<br>